How to tell HM Revenue and Customs (HMRC) about your complaint, and how we'll deal with it.

-- what effect HMRC’s actions had on you
+- what effect our actions had on you

-- how you’d like HMRC to resolve the matter
+- how you’d like us to resolve the matter

 You can ask someone else to complain for you.
-This could be a relative, friend, or professional adviser.
-There are also many voluntary organisations that may be able to help you, see further help and advice for examples.
+This could be a relative, friend or professional adviser.
+There are also many voluntary organisations that may be able to help you, such as:

-You will need to appoint someone to deal with HMRC on your behalf so HMRC can give that person confidential information about your financial matters.
+You’ll need to appoint someone to deal with HMRC on your behalf so we can give that person confidential information about your financial matters.

 What HMRC will do

-- try to solve the problem and reply to you as quickly as they can
+- try to solve the problem and reply to you as quickly as we can

 - handle your complaint confidentially and investigate the issues thoroughly

-- give you the name and contact details of the person who is dealing with your complaint
+- give you the name and contact details of the person who’s dealing with your complaint

-- keep you informed of the progress of their investigation
+- keep you informed of the progress of our investigation

 - let you know who to contact if you’re still unhappy

-If the person, office or helpline you have contacted is unable to deal with your concerns, they will pass your complaint to a customer service adviser.
+If the person, office or helpline you’ve contacted can’t deal with your concerns, they’ll pass your complaint to a customer service adviser.

-When HMRC responds to your complaint they either send you a paper copy, or the link to Putting things right: how to complain - Factsheet C/FS.
-The factsheet tells you what you can do if you are unhappy with their service.
+When we respond to your complaint, we’ll send you a paper copy of the Putting things right: how to complain - Factsheet C/FS or a link to the factsheet online.
+It tells you what you can do if you’re unhappy with our service.
 It also tells you more about the Adjudicator and the Parliamentary and Health Service Ombudsman.

-HMRC won’t send the factsheet if you’re an agent and your complaint is about Self Assessment or Income Tax.
-Their response will tell you where you can get the factsheet or more information.
+We won’t send the factsheet if you’re an agent and your complaint is about Self Assessment or Income Tax.
+Our response will tell you where you can get the factsheet or more information.

 Resolving the matter

-If HMRC has made a mistake they will say sorry, explain what happened and put things right as quickly as they can.
+If we’ve made a mistake we’ll say sorry, explain what happened and put things right as quickly as we can.

-They will consider refunding any reasonable costs directly caused by their mistakes or unreasonable delays.
+We’ll consider refunding any reasonable costs directly caused by our mistakes or unreasonable delays.
 Costs can include postage, phone charges or professional fees.
-Please keep your receipts if you would like HMRC to make a refund.
+You should keep your receipts if you want us to make a refund.

-If you think HMRC’s actions have caused you worry or distress tell them straightaway.
-In some cases HMRC may be able to make a small payment to acknowledge this and apologise.
+If you think our actions have caused you worry or distress tell us straightaway.
+In some cases we may be able to make a small payment to acknowledge this and apologise.

-Where HMRC makes a mistake or delay using information you have given them, and they send you a late tax bill or pay you too much tax credits, they may not collect the full amount you owe.
+Where we make a mistake or delay using information you’ve given us, and we send you a late tax bill or pay you too much Tax Credits, we may not collect the full amount you owe.
 There are very strict conditions in these situations, the person dealing with your complaint can give more information.

 Taking your complaint further

-If HMRC looks at your complaint and you’re still not satisfied it has been resolved, you can ask HMRC to look into your complaint for a second and final time.
+If we look at your complaint and you’re still not satisfied it’s been resolved, ask us to look into your complaint for a second and final time.

 A different customer service adviser will: